epfml/getting-started/faq.md

 ___
 <details>
 <summary><i>I'm confused by the storages mlodata, mloscratch...
 Where should I store my files or training data ?</i> </summary>
 We agreee that the storage system can be confusing -- simply put: keep everything in your personal home folder on mloscratch, including training data, because only scratch can be mounted on a pod.
 The other storage mlodata is just for very long-term (e.g. replication for published papers).
-Moving things onto the cluster or between folders can also be done easily via [HaaS machine](README.md#the-haas-machine).
-For more details on storage, see [file management](README.md#file-management) again.
+Moving things onto the cluster or between folders can also be done easily via <a href="README.md#the-haas-machine">HaaS machine </a>.
+For more details on storage, see <a href="README.md#file-management">file management</a> again.
 </details>

 ---